 What you get: Three second-hand LPs every month.

-Not everybody enjoys hours spent rummaging in record shops and taking a chance on an eye-catching cover, so Retro Store (opens in new tab) offers to do all that for you.
-You can let them know the kind of music you’re into and they’ll try to match your tastes, or allow them full license to expand your sonic horizons.
+Not everybody enjoys hours spent rummaging in record shops and taking a chance on an eye-catching cover, so Retro Store offers to do all that for you.
+You can let them know the kind of music you’re into and they’ll try to match your tastes (the signup process prompts you to select three or more genres you like) or allow them full license to expand your sonic horizons.

 The company doesn’t deal solely in vinyl – it offers similar services for cassettes, games and comics.
 Living in the past rarely seems so appealing.